Shami Ghosh, last updated June 2016

 – The European Research Council has a large number of grants for scholars between two and twelve years of finishing their PhD, which must be held at a host institution in Europe, but may be held by persons of any nationality; information on these and how to apply (the procedure seems to be very complex indeed) is available here; as is the case with the Newton Fellowships (on which more below), you will need to coordinate your application very closely with your host institution, so you will have to do a lot of advance planning and make sure you have sufficiently supportive contacts—but it sounds as if these things would be well worth it, as they award lots of money for up to five years, and past projects they have supported include work on subjects like Aragonese troubadors, the princely classes of the late medieval Empire, Pauline exegesis, the formation of Islam, and vernacular bible translations in the middle ages, so your topic, whatever it is, would not, it would seem, be the main hurdle as long as you can show that you are at the cutting-edge of your field;

-– Also EU-funded are the Marie Curie actions, of which there are many kinds, of which I link only to the page on those available to researchers from outside Europe (they have, obviously, funds for Europeans too); like anything to do with the EU, this seems to be a fiendishly complicated business, but also typical of the EU is the apparent generosity: if you can figure out how to work it (and I have not had the time to go into that), it’s probably going to be a very good thing indeed for you;
+– Also EU-funded are the Marie Curie actions, of which there are many kinds, including some that are available for ‘third-country’ scholars, that is to say non-EU scholars.
+Like anything to do with the EU, this seems to be a fiendishly complicated business, but also typical of the EU is the apparent generosity: if you can figure out how to work it (and I have not had the time to go into that), it’s probably going to be a very good thing indeed for you;

 – The European University Institute near Florence tends to focus on modern matters, but they do have people working on pre-modern history as well, and offer two-year postdoctoral fellowships for people of any nationality who are within five years of completing the doctoral degree, with a monthly stipend of €2,000 and the possibility of an allowance for family and children;